landlab/landlab_teaching_tools/README.md

 # Landlab teaching tools :raising_hand:

 This repository includes Jupyter Notebooks that implement Landlab for use in teaching undergraduate and graduate courses.
+Jupyter Notebooks combine formatted text with code that can be run.
+Students can run small parts of code bit by bit as they follow along with the text.

 The notebooks illustrate examples of physical processes implemented numerically.
+These notebooks are designed to teach about processes.
+The notebooks are not designed to teach students to code, or to teach students to use Landlab.
+No coding experience is needed to successfully carry out these activities - just the ability to read and a classroom introduction of the specific processes being discussed.

 The notebooks are primarily designed for use as homework assignments or laboratory assignments.
 However, they can be used to illustrate concepts on-the-fly in the classroom.

+The easiest way to see what is in the notebooks is through this website: https://nbviewer.jupyter.org/github/landlab/landlab_teaching_tools/tree/master/ - where they render properly.

+For an introduction to using Jupyter Notebooks, check out this site that has a tutorial using statistics, but a notebook is a notebook! (http://www.randalolson.com/2012/05/12/a-short-demo-on-how-to-use-ipython-notebook-as-a-research-notebook/)

 The notebooks can be run locally by installing Landlab on your computer or they can be run remotely using Hydroshare.